brcoding/GoMud/README.md

 ## Custom Configuration

-To use the OpenAI API for LLM-powered help instead of local models:
+To use the OpenAI API for LLM-powered features instead of local models:

 1. Create a file named `_datafiles/config.custom.yaml` with your API configuration: